amccloud/django-firstclass/README.md

 # Django Firstclass
-Firstclass is a proxy email backend for Django that allows for global email transformations such as automatically create a plain text version of html emails.
+Firstclass is a proxy email backend for Django that allows for global email transformations such as automatically creating a plain text version of html emails or automatically creating an online version of the email that can be read in browser.

 ## Install
 ```bash